hashicorp/terraform-provider-azuread/docs/guides/service_principal_oidc.md

 Once you have configured a Service Principal as described in this guide, you should follow the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html) guide to grant the Service Principal necessary permissions to create and modify Azure Active Directory objects such as users and groups.

+~> **Note:** WARNING: the current implementation of OIDC authentication only works in GitHub actions.
+A generic implementation where a token can be provided is being tracked in [this issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/16901)

 ---

 ## Setting up an Application and Service Principal